Winter is here. Well, almost.

 The second, older trailer features about three seconds of footage, as part of a roundup of HBO’s forthcoming 2017.
-It was released on December 4, 2016, and features three shots from season 7 of Game of Thrones.
-They showed three of the Starks – Jon, Sansa and Arya – in various locations, but didn’t reveal anything much at all, except perhaps that there’s even more snow in Westeros, Arya’s hair is a bit longer, and she’s now got herself a horse.
+It was released on December 4, 2016, and features three shots from season 7 of Game of Thrones – all Starks.
+This didn’t reveal much at all, except perhaps that there’s more snow in Westeros, and Arya’s hair is a bit longer.
 You can see the shots about a minute into the clip below:

 How many episodes will there be?